160 Christian Street, Oxford, CT 06478

 Connecticut, Maryland, Virginia.
 HIPAA.
 Secure Video.
 Convenient.

 Hello.
-This practice specializes in working with the Highly Sensitive Person (HSP) in growing self-esteem, creating better coping skills and health behaviors while improving your experience of living your life.
+This practice specializes in working with the Highly Sensitive Person (HSP) and helping you to grow your self-esteem, create better coping skills and health behaviors so that you improve your experience of living your life.
 We use holistic therapy along with neurofeedback for individuals.
 It can be done all online.

 Web counseling makes taking care of your mental health easier.
 It saves time and eliminates traveling to and from our therapy office here in CT especially if you are in the states of Maryland and Virginia where we also are licensed!
 It saves money on gas.
 And it’s safe, because it’s done in the comfort of your chosen space, perhaps that's your own home or office or another place.
 Take better care of yourself.

 One-size-therapy doesn’t fit all problems, especially the subtle nuanced challenges that a HSP can face when feeling overwhelmed.
 How you feel and what you experience as you face problems are specific to you as an HSP.
 Using web counseling, your holistic therapy should be individualized, too and cater to your needs and sensitive nervous system.
 You’ll find an integrative approach that results in sessions tailored to your quiet healing as you journey to your next level of mental-health wellness.

 Rediscover how to gently reduce distress and anxiety and improve your self-care through telehealth.
 Receive the compassionate care you need as a sensitive woman.
 Holistic therapy and web counseling options available:

 The web counseling used here is online mental health counseling that uses encrypted video in real-time for HSP adults interested in holistic therapy.*